lamnguyencse17/youtube-dvr/README.md

   - Best video + Best audio (youtube-dl config)
   - Best (youtube-dl config)
 - There will be no 2K or 4K (for now, hopefully) as most Youtube livestream are at best 1080p
+- The ffmpeg process may (maybe 1 out of 5) sit in the background after exiting (for unknown reason) and should be manually killed

 ## What's not working:
 - Sometimes youtube-dl will act weird throw out weird error, just press stop recording and start again!